zhsun0357/Seeing-Far-in-the-Dark-with-Patterned-Flash/README.md

 The whole training process has around 200k iters and would take around 36hrs on Nvidia Tesla V100 GPU (16GB).
 You can easily change hyper-parameters and input/output file directories in the json files

-We also provide a pre-trained [checkpoint of patterned flash reconstruction model]
+We also provide a pre-trained [checkpoint of patterned flash reconstruction model].

 [checkpoint of patterned flash reconstruction model]: https://zhsun0357.github.io/